nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale of nanofractures, highlighting their microscopic size and precision.

-### Expanded Definition and Usage\nNanofractures are crucial in both enhancing and undermining the performance of materials in high-tech applications.
+### Expanded Definition and Usage:
+Nanofractures are crucial in both enhancing and undermining the performance of materials in high-tech applications.
 In engineering, they offer pathways for controlled deformation and failure, allowing for predictions and improvements in material resilience.
 Conversely, in biomedical contexts, understanding nanofractures in biomaterials can lead to better-designed implants that integrate seamlessly with human tissues, or to the design of drugs that can repair or mitigate injury at the cellular nanostructural level.